entropy-tamer/reynard-algorithms/README.md

 Given two points $P_1$ and $P_2$, and a parameter $t \in [0, 1]$:
 $$P(t) = P_1 + t \cdot (P_2 - P_1) = (x_1 + t(x_2 - x_1), y_1 + t(y_2 - y_1))$$

 Linear interpolation is used for smooth transitions and animations.
-It's essential for:

-- **Smooth Animations**: Moving objects between positions over time
-- **Easing Functions**: Creating natural motion curves (ease-in, ease-out)
-- **Color Blending**: Interpolating between colors for gradients
-- **Value Smoothing**: Reducing jitter in sensor data or user input
-- **Path Generation**: Creating smooth paths between waypoints

 **Parameter Behavior**: When $t = 0$, we get $P_1$; when $t = 1$, we get $P_2$; and when $t = 0.5$, we get the midpoint.
 Values outside $[0, 1]$ extrapolate beyond the original points.